hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 ???
 %APPDATA% is a shortcut on Windows to your application data directory.
 You can also go directly to `C:\Users\hashicorp\AppData\Roaming`.

+We've provided a sample remote_backend.tf file that you can use to get started.
+It's called remote_backend.tf.disabled.

 ---
 name: chapter-4-tfe-lab-solution-1
 .center[.lab-header[👩🏽‍🔬 Lab Exercise 4: Solution Part 1]]